elk-audio/elk-docs/documents/elk_examples_overview.md

 It serves to demonstrate how to instantiate Sushi with a single VST 3 instrument reacting to MIDI and OSC control messages, sent using the accompanying GUI file for Open Stage Control.

-This is the example referred to also in our guide "[Get Started With the Elk Development Kit Software](getting_started_with_development_kit_software.md)".
+This is the example referred to also in our guide for getting started with the [Elk Development Kit Software](getting_started_with_development_kit_software.md).

 ## MDA JX10 VST2 Example